Frequently Asked Questions

 5. Do residents have their own rooms?

 Yes.
 Each resident has a private or semi-private room in a warm, home-like setting, decorated with personal belongings for comfort and dignity.
-There are 5 independent rooms and 1 semi-private room.
+There are 5 independent rooms and 1 semi-private room along with 4 bathrooms.
+The home is set up for 6 individuals to live comfortably.
+For visits with the person served we enjoy two living areas and an activities room with ample seating and privacy.
+We also have several outdoor areas for dining and sitting.

 6. Can residents bring personal items?